 How To Buy Financial ETFs

-As it happens, there are many discount brokers that offer access to free ETFs and you should use a discount broker with free ETFs if you can.
-Questrade is one of those discount brokers with free ETFs.
+There are many discount brokers that offer access to free ETFs, and you should use one if you can.
+Questrade is one of those discount brokers.